How to create a child-friendly bathroom

 Tiled walls are hygienic

 Tile the walls as well as the floor.
 Tiles are exceptionally hard-wearing, hygienic and easy to clean, and tiling your walls will not only protect the from splashes resulting from robust bath romps and bath crayons, but also adds character to the room.
-For more information on Tile Africa products, visit www.tileafrica.co.za.
+For more information on Tile Africa products, visit their website tileafrica.co.za.
 Click here for floor and wall ideas and tips on tiling.

 Step it up